 The more battles you win, the more experience you gain.
 Once you’ve collected enough orbs, you can spend them on improving your abilities.
 For example, a higher Physique makes you swing harder with a melee weapon while increasing Speed makes you faster in shooting your bow.

 The most fun you’ll have is acquiring a set of eight magic spells.
 Enflame and Battle Charge lets you knock down a group of enemies, as opposed to blasting one in front of you with lightning or a charged up fireball.
 Slow time is incredibly useful if you’re overwhelmed because it slows down projectiles hurled at you in mid-air.

 Assassin Rush pushes you behind unsuspecting enemies, to deliver a painful backstab.
-You could learn to summon previously fallen foes, materialize a ghost sword, or find creative ways to combine your Multi-Strike with a combo finisher.
-The most powerful one is arguable Divine Fury/Infernal Wrath depending on your hero’s morality.
+You could learn to summon previously fallen foes, materialize a ghost sword, or combine your Multi-Strike with a combo finisher.
+The most powerful one is arguably Divine Fury/Infernal Wrath depending on your hero’s alignment.

 There is no real leveling system in Fable Anniversary.
 Instead, players decide how to build their hero, gradually transforming him into a tall, muscular, force to be reckoned with.
 You’ll have plenty of opportunities to grind by killing monsters when you’re in the middle of a quest.

 Now comes the fun part, the actual combat system.
 It’s not always about hacking and slashing your way out of a group of Hobbes.
 Arrows can be charged up if you need to aim at a distant enemy.
 But it also leaves you unprotected against close-range attacks.

 The best way to finish them off is to rack up a huge combo multiplier by charging your melee or ranged attacks.
 Spells drain your Will, so they should be used sparingly.
 They are certainly more powerful for dealing with heavier AOE damage.